-The Nautical Mile
+2. The Nautical Mile

+So if the statute mile is the result of Roman influences and plowing oxen, where did the nautical mile get its start?
+Strap on your high school geometry helmet for this one.
 Each nautical mile originally referred to one minute of arc along a meridian around the Earth.
 Think of a meridian around the Earth as being made up of 360 degrees, and each of those degrees consists of 60 minutes of arc.
 Each of these minutes of arc is then 1/21,600th of the distance around the earth.
-Thus, a nautical mile is 6,076 feet.
+Thus, a nautical mile is 6076 feet.

 Like the mile, the acre owes its existence to the concept of the furlong.
 Remember that a furlong was considered to be the length of a furrow a team of oxen could plow in one day without resting.
 An acre—which gets its name from an Old English word meaning “open field”—was originally the amount of land that a single farmer with a single ox could plow in one day.
 Over time, the old Saxon inhabitants of England established that this area was equivalent to a long, thin strip of land one furlong in length and one chain—an old unit of length equivalent to 66 feet—wide.
 That’s how we ended up with an acre that’s equivalent to 43,560 square feet.

 As the name implies, scholars think that the foot was actually based on the length of the human foot.
-The Romans had a unit of measure called a pes that was made up of twelve smaller units called unciae.
+The Romans had a unit of measure called a pes that was made up of 12 smaller units called unciae.
 The Roman pes was a smidge shorter than our foot—it came in at around 11.6 inches—and similar Old English units based on the length of people’s feet were also a bit shorter than our 12-inch foot.
-The 12-inch foot didn’t become a common unit of measurement until the reign of Henry I of England during the early 12th century, which has led some scholars to believe it was standardized to correspond to the 12-inch foot of the king.
+The 12-inch foot didn’t become a common unit of measurement until the reign of Henry I of England during the early 12th century, which has led some to believe it was standardized to correspond to the 12-inch foot of the king.

 Early 18th-century steam engine entrepreneurs needed a way to express how powerful their machines were, and the industrious James Watt hit on a funny idea for comparing engines to horses.
 Watt studied horses and found that the average harnessed equine worker could lift 550 pounds at a clip of roughly one foot per second, which equated to 33,000 foot-pounds of work per minute.